May's government courts Northern Irish business to sell Brexit deal

 The disputed Northern Ireland provision in the deal, which could align the province more closely with the EU than the rest of the United Kingdom would be, was agreed by negotiators to keep the border between Northern Ireland and EU-member Ireland open.

-The Democratic Unionist Party (DUP), whose 10 members of parliament prop up May’s minority government in London, has said it cannot support the deal in its current form, seeing it as a threat to the constitutional integrity of the UK.
+The Democratic Unionist Party (DUP), whose 10 lawmakers prop up May’s minority government in London, has said it cannot support the deal in its current form, seeing it as a threat to the constitutional integrity of the UK.

 “Debate inside and outside of Parliament will rightly be robust and I would encourage you and your members to make sure that your voice is heard throughout this process, so that the crucial benefits for businesses across Northern Ireland are made clear,” Bradley told around 70 business owners in a speech.